mesn1985/msdo.oauth/Readme.md

 # Visualisation of Token OAUth token flows.
-This project aims to create a visualization of the flow of tokens when using OAuth.
-This project uses [IdentityServer](https://duendesoftware.com/products/identityserver) for OAuth functionallity, but should  **never be used as an example of how to configure Identity server**.
+This project aims to create a visualization of the flow of tokens when using OAuth 2.0 This project uses [IdentityServer](https://duendesoftware.com/products/identityserver) for OAuth functionallity, but should  **never be used as an example of how to configure Identity server**.
 In fact this project **disregards most security aspects of the Identity server configuration**.
 For examples of proper Identity server, please referer to [IdentityServer4 documentation](https://docs.duendesoftware.com/identityserver/v7).
-The sole purpose of this project is to demonstrate the flows in OAuth.
+The sole purpose of this project is to demonstrate the flow of access tokens in OAuth.

-## Running the project
-The services can be deployed as a unit pr. service by deploying the services directly onto the OS, or the services can be deployed as a single unit, by using [docker compose](https://docs.docker.com/compose/).
-Using docker compose is the recommend approach for this project, an is the only deployment that also provides graylog.

-Because this project serves educational purpose only, it is only intended to be deploy to a local desktop, where the user can experiment.

-### Quick start
+## Quick start
-Clone this repository, and from the root of the repository folder, execute the command ```Docker compose up```- Await the start of all the services, and then enter the graylog  GUI URL at [127.0.0.1:9000](http://127.0.0.1:9000) and login the credentials Username: _admin_ and password:_admin_.
+Clone this repository to your local hard drive.
+From the **root of the repository folder**, execute the command ```Docker compose up``` and await the start of all containers(The start time depends on your hardware).
+Then enter the graylog administration GUI, by navigating to the  URL [127.0.0.1:9000](http://127.0.0.1:9000) in your browser and login the credentials `Username:admin` and `password:admin`.
 In the Graylog GUI, click _Dashboards_.

 ![Enter greylog dashboard](./Images/Graylog/EnterGraylogDashBoard.png)

 Once you have entered the dash boards, select the _OAuth_ dashboard